By Bill Lodes for VAR Insights.

 - Are there reporting solutions available to track the success of the program?

 - Does the partner know your industry well?

-By conducting in-depth research and asking these questions, ISVs will be able to find the right partner that has the solutions and support for their payment processing needs.
+By conducting in-depth research and asking these questions, ISVs will be able to find the partner who offers the right solutions and support for their payment processing needs.

-Once an ISV is has a signed agreement with the new payment partner, the next step is the technical integration phase.
-The partner should be able to provide comprehensive integration tools including APIs and coding samples to make adding payments to your software easy.
-Once the coding is complete and tested, the next step is launching the new payments module to your customers.
-Ensure they understand the benefits of the new payments solution, how it works and how to sign up.
+The next step is the technical integration phase.
+The partner should be able to provide comprehensive integration tools including APIs and coding samples to make adding payment to your software easy.
+Once the coding is complete and tested, the next step is launching the new payment module to your customers.
+Ensure they understand the benefits of the new payment solution, how it works, and how to sign up.

 ISVs looking to make the move to a new payment partner need to be prepared and understand the necessary steps in order to change their provider.
 By conducting thorough research on potential processors, entering into an agreement, cancelling the service with the current provider, and testing and launching the new payment processing service, ISVs will be readily prepared for the transition and can begin accepting payment seamlessly.